 Christmas is a time that means many things to many people; buying presents, decorating a tree, drinking eggnog, singing carols – oh and of course peace on Earth and goodwill to all men – but for me, it isn’t truly Christmas unless I’ve made it through my checklist of must-watch Christmas shows.

-When I was growing up much of the Holidays were centered around when these Christmas specials aired.
-Now with DVD, Blu-ray and the internet any and all of these specials are at our fingertips whenever we want them, so here is my list of programs that bring out the season in me.
+When I was growing up much of the Holidays were centred around when these Christmas specials aired, Heaven forfend any show scheduled against these classics, but now with DVD and Blu rays all of these specials are at our fingertips whenever we want them, so here is my list of programs that bring out the seasonal festive feelings in me.

-This was the first of Rankin-Bass’s specials, and my favorite from their holiday catalogue, as the story of misfits banding together against insurmountable odds – in this case an abominable snowman – makes for great drama and great television.
-An elf dentist, a mutant reindeer, and a gold fixated geologist were a wonderful team and I visit them each and every year as they face off against discrimination and Bumbles.
+This was the first of Rankin-Bass’s specials, and my favourite from their holiday catalogue, as the story of misfits banding together against insurmountable odds – in this case, an abominable snowman – makes for great drama and great television.
+An elf dentist, a mutant reindeer, and a gold-fixated geologist were a wonderful team and I visit them each and every year as they face off against discrimination and Bumbles.

 Side Note: The skinny Santa forced by his wife to eat and get fat I always found to be kind of creepy.

-When Charlie Brown selects a pathetically sad Christmas tree over all the aluminum colored trees that everyone else favors he is first derided for his choice, but when Linus takes center stages and starts quoting scripture the gang eventually come around to his side of things.
+When Charlie Brown selects a pathetically sad Christmas tree over all the aluminum-coloured trees that everyone else favours he is first derided for his choice, but when Linus takes centre stage and starts quoting scripture the gang eventually comes around to his side of things.
 Now I’m not remotely a religious person but it’s nice to see a Christmas special that actually acknowledges Christ, it is his birthday after all.
 The Grinch may discover that Christmas doesn’t come from a store but it was Charles M. Schulz and company who go to the actual spirit of Christmas, which is kind of nice.